Emails sent from a Hypernode are marked as spam

 More information could be found here:

-If the IP-address from your Hypernode is not included in this record, please send an e-mail to email@example.com, so we will fix the record for you.
+If the IP-address of your Hypernode is not included in this record, please send an email to firstname.lastname@example.org, so we will fix the record for you.
 This could happen after an up- or downgrade of the Hypernode plan.

 Check if the return-path is configured correctly

-Check if your Hypernode is listed in a blacklist
+Check if your Hypernode is listed on a blacklist

 Browse to MXToolbox and fill in the IP-address of your Hypernode to check if the IP-address is listed on a blacklist.
 If it is listed, you could request a delisting by yourself.
 Do not forget to check the reason why the IP is listed and fix it to prevent this from happening again.